 Add toppings - You can easily add melted butter or parmesan cheese to the top of the biscuits.
 I like to butter biscuits once they come out of the oven, as this is the best way to get that added flavor right when they're warm.

-Use a cookie cutter - If you don't want to make drop biscuits, you can spread out the dough and use a cookie cutter or biscuit cutter to make round biscuits.
-This will be sticky and harder to do, but it's your personal preference.
+Use a cookie cutter - If you don't want to make drop biscuits, you can spread out the dough on parchment paper and use a cookie cutter or biscuit cutter to make round biscuits.

 Another great spread is this Strawberry Curd Recipe.
 We also enjoy jam with biscuits such as our Pineapple Jam Recipe.